Title: Truth, Justice, and the American Way: Political Religions in America, Then and Now

 Just what are America’s political religions?
 They are the political symbols, particularly the Constitution and Office of the President, that frame social movements and American political thought more broadly.
 They establish who is a part of the American moral community.
 By drawing upon culturally protestant approaches to sacred texts — for instance, the belief that anyone can read the Constitution and can therefore understand it, just as Reformation protestants argued all could read the Bible — these symbols become potent symbols of unification and division.
 Through a combination of in-depth case studies from the 1930s and today, as well as an original analysis of presidential prayer breakfast speeches, I qualify how and to what extent political science should reclaim “political religion” as a theoretical concept.

-My case studies focus upon three movements: the American Liberty League and Townsend Clubs, both from the standpoint of the 1936 election; and today’s Tea Party.
+My case studies focus upon four movements: the American Liberty League and Townsend Clubs, both from the standpoint of the 1936 election; and today’s Tea Party and Occupy Wall Street.
 For instance, the chapter on the Townsend Clubs explores its political religion and moral politics in lobbying for a revolving pension plan for the elderly.
 In particular it focuses upon two symbols, “Townsend Plan” and Dr. Francis E. Townsend as prophet.
 What we discover is fascinating: that political religion, far from unifying, is often the justification for exclusion and moral judgment, even as the language itself preaches tolerance.